angel-fontalvo/ml_adversarial_attack/README.md

 ```bash
 git clone https://github.com/angel-fontalvo/Traffic-Sign-Dataset.git
 ```
 About the dataset: The dataset contains a list of folders, each folder having the name of a traffic sign.
-Inside of each traffic sign folder, there will be 150-250 images of that sign.
+Inside of each, there will be 150-250 images of that sign.
+The folder name will be your label, and its contents will be your training data.

 ### (Optional) Augment your training data
-Increases the number of images in each folder to 6,500-8,000. todo
+Increases the image count in each folder to 6,500-8,000. todo

 ###  Generate training labels and features